Freshly baked chamomile shortbread cookies on a sheet pan

 • Chill cut cookies again until firm, at least 10 minutes.
 Preheat oven to 325° F while chilling.

-• Allow cookies to cool for about 10 minutes before applying chamomile sugar.
+• Allow cookies to cool for a few minutes before applying chamomile sugar.

 For chamomile sugar: